azine/AzineHybridAuthBundle/README.md

 ## Configuration
 Configure at least one provider.
 See the links above for a list of available providers.

+The providers in the "hybridauth\hybridauth\Hybrid\Providers"-folder are available by default via their ID, the providers in the "hybridauth\additional-providers"-folder must be configured. => see the configuration of the wrapper for the xing provider below.

 For the Xing and the LinkedIn provider there are some extra functionalities implemented.
 For all others, there's the default functionality from the HybridAuth available.